raspberrypilearning/sense-hat-data-logger/en/step_2.md

 --- task ---

-- Once your Sense HAT is attached, boot up your Pi.
+- Once your Sense HAT is attached, boot up the Raspberry Pi.

 --- /task ---